hunterandersen/TankShooter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-It's recommended that you open the index.html file more than once in multiple browser tabs so that you can simulate multiple players connecting to a single room.
+It's recommended that you open more than one instance in your browser so that you can simulate multiple players connecting to a single room.

 Feel free to test it with a few friends!
 Have Fun!